jbw/OctoBlast/README.md

 ### Personal access token

-Head to preferences, and pop in your a new GitHub personal token from [your developer settings](https://github.com/settings/tokens) with permissions `notifications` and `read:user`.
+Head to preferences, and pop in your new GitHub personal token from [your developer settings](https://github.com/settings/tokens) with permissions `notifications` and `read:user`.

 ## Example